mawilson1234/finetune-lm/README.md

 	}
 	```
 	Any keyword arguments provided in `suggest_kwargs` for a particular parameter are passed to the `suggest_` function of the Optuna `trial` object.
 The default behavior is to suggest a value of the same type as the default value for the hyperparameter specified in `DataTrainingArguments`.
 However, if a `type` is provided for a hyperparameter's dictionary, and the argument provided has a default value that is either `float` or `int`, the `type` key can map to one of `"float"` or `"int"` to override the default behavior.
 (Non-numeric defaults can only be suggested as categorical values.)
 For instance, if the default value of the hyperparameter `lr` is set to `1` (for argument's sake), the default behavior would be to suggest an integer value when optimizing `lr`.
 However, if `--params.lr.type float` is set, a float in the range specified by `params.lr.values` will be suggested instead.

+Currently, to optimize the hyperparameters `kl_scaleby` and/or `kl_n_examples_per_batch` differently across multiple `kl_dataset`s, you must pass a list for each with as many values as there are `kl_dataset`s.
+The values in this list don't matter during optimization, as they will be overwritten with suggested values.
+If a list is not passed for these, a single value will be used for all datasets, and that will be the value optimized for.

 ## Passing command line arguments